Genesys Email Routing (CE16) for Genesys Engage on premises

 User Interface & Reporting

-The following lists the minimum requirements for the agent desktop:
+The following lists the minimum requirements for the agent workspace:

 - Access to Universal Contact History